kennycason/kennycason/posts/2016-04-04-wordpress-hack-fix-google-redirects-to-spam.markdown

     Only continue if you understand the above comments and are ok with the risk of only partially removing your hacked code.
 For our hack it seems isolated so we'll just remove the files and better secure our system.

-1. Before taking steps to delete anything, the first thing I recommend is Googling similar hacks using keywords obtained from this attack. `lusts-disadvantages.php`, the content url, etc.
+1. Before taking steps to delete anything, the first thing I recommend is Googling similar hacks using keywords obtained from this attack `lusts-disadvantages.php`, `sawsalag.php`, the content url, etc. We are trying to find known solutions.
     - Nothing shows up when searching `lusts-disadvantages.php`.
     - A search for "Zi5tZW55dWRueWEuY29t" yields 4 results.
 Soon to be 5 :) The links lead to a few Stack Overflow questions: [here](http://stackoverflow.com/questions/35440654/i-found-this-wierd-php-file-on-my-server-it-seems-that-it-sabotaged-our-seo-in) and [here](http://stackoverflow.com/questions/29980379/astronautic-benchmark-php-virus-script).
 These posts reached a similar conclusion as I did, however, they don't provide a solution.
 I found this next [link](http://ddecode.com/phpdecoder/?results=4f7cc0b054934884a997f79c61fde981) particularly interesting.
 It shows a bunch of previous queries of people running php base 64 decode expressions.
 Very likely trying to do the same thing as me.
     - Every example seemed to route to a different file than `lusts-disadvantages.php`.
 This is most likely intentional to further reduce the chance of detection.
     - I also noticed different content download urls.
 This partially explains why my link 404'd.

 2. Update Wordpress and all plugins.
 This is also a good time to Google search each of your plugins to see if there are any known vulnerabilities.
-I also recommend only using plugins that are popular and thus well vetted.
-Usually attackers take advantage of known Wordpress and popular plugin vulnerabilities and can be very easily thwarted.
+I recommend using plugins that are popular and thus well vetted.
+This is caveated by the fact that popular plugins are also the most targeted by hackers, however they far also typically fixed/updated most frequently.
 The reason for attacking the core and popular plugins is directly linked to their large distribution.
 In terms of dollars, it's simple, if a hacker can exploit more pages, they can make more money through ads.

 3. Take the website offline for now.
 We are going to go through and remove files.